Number of coronavirus deaths revised down in Chichester

-The number of coronavirus deaths were revised down over the bank holiday weekend in Chichester.

-The dashboard shows 327 people had died in the area by May 3 (Tuesday) – down from 328 on Friday.
+A total of 328 people had died in the area when the UK coronavirus daily dashboard was updated on May 10 (Tuesday) – down from 329 on Monday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Chichester.